AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_connector_tutorial/ACP_dynamic_connector_tutorial.md

 # Microsoft Dynamics Connector for Adobe Cloud Platform

-The Microsoft Dynamics Connector for Adobe Cloud Platform provides an API and wizard to ingest your Microsoft Dynamics CRM data onto the Adobe Cloud Platform (ACP).
-The Dynamics connector allows you to:
+The Microsoft Dynamics Connector for Adobe Cloud Platform provides an API and wizard to ingest your Microsoft Dynamics CRM data onto Adobe Cloud Platform (ACP), allowing you to:

-* Authenticate to your MS Dynamics account.
+* Authenticate to your Microsoft Dynamics account.
 * Select one or more datasets from a list of available datasets.
 * Preview a sample of your data for accuracy.
 * Identify each dataset as a lookup file, event, or record.
 * Set a schedule and frequency for ingesting data.
 * Save the connector and modify it as needed.

-This article provides steps to set up and configure the MS Dynamics connector through API calls.
+This article provides steps to set up and configure the Microsoft Dynamics connector through API calls.

-## Setting up the MS Dynamics Connector
+## Setting up the Microsoft Dynamics Connector
 Set up an account to access APIs and provide credentials to create a connector: